The Pyrenean Mastiff is an ancient dog that is native to the Pyrenees mountain range in North-Eastern Spain.

 They are characterized by having a very steady temperament.

-They don’t have a tendency to aggressive unless they feel that they or their family is in danger from an outside threat.
+They don’t tend to aggressive unless they feel that they or their family is in danger from an outside threat.

 The Pyrenean Mastiff’s Diet